dsgriffin/nft-timelines/timelines/index.md

 [View Live Timeline](https://dsgfn.com/early-nfts/timelines/earliest-hashed-nfts-on-bitcoin/)

+## Earliest URL NFTs Archived On Bitcoin (2015-2018)

+Work in progress

 ## Pre-Ordinals Onchain Bitcoin NFTs (2015-2022)

 Before the first Ordinals inscription (14th December 2022) there was already a small batch of onchain Bitcoin NFTs.
 Here they are.